Graduate students in Applied Econometrics, taught by Associate Professor Michael Anderson. Photo: Jim Block

 NOTE: We cannot recommend students for fellowships until their applications are complete (including receipt of test scores).

 We do not admit students for the Spring term or for a terminal Master's degree.

 Please contact ARE's Graduate Student Advisor Carmen Karahalios with questions regarding your application, email@example.com.

 Criteria for Graduate Student Admission

 Due to the limited number of students we are allowed to recommend for admission, we are not able to recommend admission for all of the applicants who meet all of our qualifications.
 These guidelines are designed to help potential students strengthen their applications.
 For example, students who lack strong training in economics or mathematics may want to take additional courses before applying.

-Every year, a committee of faculty members considers potential applicants for admission to the graduate program in Agricultural and Resource Economics.
+Every year, a committee of faculty members and graduate students considers potential applicants for admission to the graduate program in Agricultural and Resource Economics.
 Since the composition of this committee changes frequently and the pool of applicants changes each year, we do not use rigid rules in determining admissions.
 Nonetheless, the following guidelines are used as a starting point in our deliberations.

 Formal records are relied upon heavily.
 We will not consider a student with a grade point average (GPA) below 3.0, which is the University's minimum standard for graduate admission.
-Typically, we consider the overall GPA, the economics GPA, and the GPA in mathematics, statistics, and other quantitative methods, with particularly heavy weight on the economics and mathematics grades.
+Typically, we consider the overall GPA, the economics GPA, and the GPA in mathematics, statistics, and other quantitative methods, with particularly heavy weight placed on the economics and mathematics grades.

 Many of our applicants have a Master's degree in agricultural economics or economics from other institutions.
 When grades in graduate courses are available, we put greater weight on those than on undergraduate grades.